neuefische/wd-flipped-classroom-curriculum/README.md

 1. Go into the project
    [Curriculum Roadmap](https://github.com/neuefische/web-curriculum-new-format/projects/1)
 2. Choose a ticket which has **no assignee** yet.
-(Try to get tickets done before you start a new one from the 2 week milestone column)
+(Try to get tickets done before you start a new one from the 2-week milestone column)
 3. Assign yourself to the ticket.
 4. Once you are done with the task, unassign yourself and put the ticket into the next column to the right